 Monstera Plant or Swiss Cheese Plant (Monstera deliciosa) is a houseplant that is toxic to pets and humans.
 Don’t let children or pets chew on the leaves of the Swiss Cheese plant because it contains calcium oxalate crystals.
 The crystals can cause vomiting and difficulty breathing.

-It is a popular houseplant, coveted for its large green leaves with holes.
-It gives off a tropical jungle vibe and is often seen in the backdrop of Instagram-worthy photos.
-The good thing about Monstera plants is they can grow large 6-8 feet tall so if it’s a large plant, which is easy to keep it out of reach from children and pets.
-However, if you have a small-sized Swiss Cheese plant, keep it off the floor since it is toxic to humans and pets.
+The good thing about Monstera plants is they can grow large 6-8 feet tall so if you have a large plant, it is easy to keep it out of reach from children and pets.

 Name | Swiss Cheese Plant |